 The Jamaica International Service Learning and Community-Based Research program provides an opportunity to explore the history, culture, socio-economic development, and formal and non-formal (community-based) education, public health and social work in Jamaica, while also learning what it means to be a global citizen in your chosen field.
 This program focuses on international service learning, diversity, and pro-poor development.
 During this immersive study abroad program in Jamaica, students will learn through observation and dialogue with local community members.
 Students will live in three different communities around the island, spending time with local families and engaging in community identified service initiatives.
 Through these experiences, students will be challenged to reflect upon their individual beliefs, personal biases, and judgments.

 - Week One: Yallahs, St. Thomas Parish, Jamaica

 Language of instruction

-- Focus on international service learning, diversity, and socio-economic development; open to undergraduate and graduate students
+- Focus on international service and community-based learning, diversity, and socio-economic development; open to undergraduate and graduate students

-- Students take one integrated, interdisciplinary course, for three credits, and engage in a community-based service or research project with a local partner organization.
+- Students take one integrated, interdisciplinary course, for three credits, and engage in a service/community-based service with a local partner organization.
 The required course combines experiential learning at service sites with academic readings and discussions.

 - The group will spend the final week in Accompong, where they will continue debriefing as they reflect on the previous three-weeks.
 Each of the abovementioned experiences provides students with multiple opportunities to explore the history, culture, socio-economic development, and formal and non-formal (community-based) education in Jamaica, while also learning what it means to be a global citizen in your chosen field

-Students enroll in two courses, for a total of six credits hours.
+Students enroll in one course, Service Learning, for a total of three credits hours.

 Undergraduates enroll in Education 2224: Service Learning (3 credits), Social Work 4000: Special Topics in Social Work (3 credits) or Sociology 2130: Selected Topics (3 credits)

 Weekends and some Fridays are devoted to educational travel/excursions.
 Specific destinations are selected based on student interests and may include visits to alternative tourism sites.

 Participants are lodged either dormitory-style in a beachfront villa or in a nearby guest house in Yallahs.